eadorin/target-enhancements/readme.md

 - Try clearing all tokens using the new button before selecting/targeting other tokens. this should resolve most issues.

 Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/p4535992/target-enhancements/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).

+## Acknowledgements

+Bootstrapped with League of Extraordinary FoundryVTT Developers  [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types).

+Mad props to the 'League of Extraordinary FoundryVTT Developers' community which helped me figure out a lot.

 ## Credit